jupyter-server/enterprise_gateway/etc/docker/enterprise-gateway/README.md

 This image adds support for [Jupyter Enterprise Gateway](https://jupyter-enterprise-gateway.readthedocs.io/en/latest/) within a Kubernetes or Docker Swarm cluster.
-It is currently built on jupyter/minimal-notebook as a base with Apache Spark 2.4.6 installed on top.
+It is built on `jupyter/minimal-notebook:2023-03-13` and installs Apache Spark `3.2.1`.

 **Note: If you're looking for the YARN-based image of this name, it has been moved to [elyra/enterprise-gateway-demo](https://hub.docker.com/r/elyra/enterprise-gateway-demo/).**